fhiso/legacy-format/dates.md

 {.ednote}  This whole section may vanish in a future draft.

-The *datatypes* defined in this standard are *not recommended* for us in serialisation formats other than with ELF.
+The *datatypes* defined in this standard are *not recommended* for use in serialisation formats other than with ELF.

 {.ednote ...} In due course we need to decide FHISO's preferred way of